What is the process for having an accommodated test proctored in your office?

 If you are still unable to schedule an appointment for your test through the registration system, please call our offices at 513-556-7173.

 I registered for my test, and I know that my professor got the reminder emails, so why isn't my test at Testing Services when I come to take it?

 We cannot always tell why a professor has not sent a test ahead of time, but the following reasons are the most typical we see:

-1. When you registered for your test, you did not put in the correct email address for your professor.
-When that happens, you are not notified but the professor does not receive the emails.
-Be sure to check the UC director, your syllabus, or Blackboard to make sure you have the professor's correct email address.
+- When you registered for your test, you did not put in the correct email address for your professor.
+When that happens, you are notified but the professor does not receive the emails.
+Be sure to check the UC directory, your syllabus, or Blackboard to make sure you have the professor's correct email address.

 What can you do about numbers two and three?
 Remember to speak with your professor about your test accommodations not only the day he or she signs your accommodation form, but also in the class period prior to the date of the test.
 The automatically generated emails from the test registration system DO NOT take the place of you speaking with your professor about your test accommodations.
 See our Testing Timeline page for more helpful tips.

 When can I schedule an appointment?